In an authority argument, the fact that someone

 Everybody says that whatever Fred says is true.

-Because the general public has an absolutely terrible track record for accuracy, the united opinion of a million uninformed people are no better than the opinion of a single uninformed person.
+The united opinion of a million uninformed people are no better than the opinion of a single uninformed person.
 When the only support a claim has is the fact that "everybody knows" it's true, then it's not supported at all.

 Poisoning the Well